pranitsethi/Median/README.md

 * Inter-node communication cost is high (i.e. should be avoided)
 * duplicates are possible
 * no idea about range of numbers
-* numbers are signed integers
+* numbers are signed integers (easily switchable to floats)
 * almost no extra memory availiable on nodes (other than to hold the arrays)
+* we intend for all indexes to a node to be packaged into a message (subject to the transport protocol) and count as one inter node message (batched mode)

 Goals:
 ------